DeepikaR24/M1_TicketBooking-Airline_Utility/1_Requirements/README.md

 # REQUIREMENTS
 ## Introduction
-Airline Reservation systems (ARS) ar systems that permit associate degree airline to sell their seats.
+Airline Reservation systems (ARS) are systems that permit associate degree airline to sell their seats.
 It contains info on schedules and fares and contains a information of reservations (or traveller name records) and of tickets issued (if applicable).
-ABSs ar a part of traveller service systems (PSS), that ar applications supporting the direct contact with the traveller.ABS eventually evolved into the pc reservations system (CRS).
+ABSs are a part of traveller service systems (PSS), that ar applications supporting the direct contact with the traveller.ABS eventually evolved into the pc reservations system (CRS).
 A pc reservation system is employed for the reservations of a selected airline and interfaces with a world distribution system (GDS) that supports travel agencies and different distribution channels in creating booking for many major airlines in an exceedingly single system.

 ## Objectives
 * To book airline tickets within minutes.